nrwl/nx/docs/generated/packages/js/documents/overview.md

 ### Installation

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/js` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+{% /callout %}

 In any Nx workspace, you can install `@nx/js` by running the following commands if `@nx/js` package is not installed:

 {% tabs %}